Azure/Azure-Sentinel/Solutions/CarbonBlack/README.md

 #### b.
 Sentinel configurations

-1. In Microsoft Sentinel analytics rules should be configured to trigger an incident with risky user account.
+1. Microsoft Sentinel analytics rules should be configured to trigger an incident with risky user account.
 2. Configure the automation rules to trigger the playbooks.

 <a name="limitations">